 A Typical Acupuncture Appointment

-I see my acupuncturist about two times per month.
+I try and see my Acupuncturist about two times per month.
 Regardless of my mental “state”, I leave each appointment relaxed and mentally centered (note: that’s an objective of mine).
 A typical 60-minute appointment, in the most simplistic terms, is as follows:

 - We do a quick review of my overall health – both physical and mental.
 We have ongoing goals that work on my stress and anxiety, but we can layer in other health concerns as well.
 Digestive health is always reviewed (it’s central in Chinese medicine), and a feel of my pulse and review of my tongue (seriously) are conducted as well.